rrcobb/backgammon/notes/devlog.md

 ## UI / TODO

+- update evaluation function to subtract the opponents position / compare to them
+  - right now, you and the opponent might both get monotonically better towards the end

 - display about the strategy
   - show current pip count for each player
   - show probabilities of hits / other events